sohailmamdani/sohailmamdani.github.io/_posts/2017-04-24-from-jamf-to-chef-part-1.markdown

 ############ Add Remove computer from Exempt group ###############
 ```

-Frayed edges like these drove towards the big change that I was told about during my job interviews.
+Frayed edges like these drove towards the big change that I was told about during my job interview at GoPro.

 Coming next: The Sea Change.